Guild Programs and Workshops

 I share personal stories throughout my life, from my childhood as a twin, to present day as a mom and military spouse.
 I spend time discussing my personal quilt pattern style and how I pulled inspiration for my patterns and quilting motifs from my love of dance.
 I love incorporating movement into my patterns and touch on practical ways that other quilters can add movement in their quilts.

-Students create a unique wall hanging using half square triangles to create a quilt with the desired movement incorporated.
-Extra dimension can be incorporated with a two day workshop using quilting, either free motion or straight-line domestic quilting.
-Students will walk away with tools for block placement, quilting ideas, and basics on creating their own patterns.
+Students create a unique wall hanging using half square triangles to create a quilt with their personal preferences incorporated.
+Extra dimension will be incorporated in this full day workshop using quilting, either free motion or straight-line domestic quilting.
+Students will walk away with tools for block placement, quilting strategies and ideas, manipulating patterns to fit their preferences, and basics on creating their own patterns.